vcvpaiva/DialecticaCategories/README.md

     2c.
 TAC paper "Dialectica and Chu constructions: cousins?", Theory and Applications of Categories, Vol. 17, No. 7, pp 127-152, 2006.

-3. BRICS TR: "A linear specification language for Petri Nets", http://www.cs.bham.ac.uk/~vdp/publications/LinSpecPetri.pdf
+3. BRICS TR: "A linear specification language for Petri Nets", http://www.cs.bham.ac.uk/~vdp/publications/LinSpecPetri.pdf submitted a short note for LSFA2018 based on this work, which was accepted for TCS in mid 90's, but then abandoned.

 4. "Categorical multirelations, linear logic and Petri nets" TR from Cambridge http://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-225.pdf

-5. Dialectica categories for Lambek calculus (Talk at APA, April 2017, draft submitted)
+5. Dialectica categories for Lambek calculus (Talk at APA, April 2017) conference LFCS paper with Harley Eades appeared Jan2018, journal paper submitted.

 6. Dialectica categories for modelling State/Pomset logic